Who Was Your First Career Gamechanger?

 The Gothic Cathedral next door once counted President Teddy Roosevelt among its parishioners.
-In order to fit into the prestige of the neighborhood, Macmillan commissioned two renowned architectural firms to make sure his dream of grandeur would not bother the locals.
+To fit into the neighborhood's prestige, Macmillan commissioned two renowned architectural firms to make sure his dream of grandeur would not bother the locals.
 Previously, Carrere & Hastings and Shreve Lamb & Harmon had completed the New York Public Library and the Empire State Building.
 Their latest collaboration was practically a Cole Porter song, “the Coliseum, the Louver Museum, it was the top.”
 A Manhattan real estate broker said it best: “aristocratic.”

 It was not clear at that moment, but this would be a dominant theme of great power in the future.

 The massive double doors of Forbes Magazine’s headquarters opened to reveal an interior as voluptuous as it was opulent, evocative of Merchant and Ivory’s The Remains of the Day, complete with a valet emerging from behind a curtain.
 I was “Alice in Wonderland,” peering over the edge of the rabbit hole.
 The gods of irony had tuned in as a dapper young waiter approached at that precise moment.
-In his right hand, he delicately balanced a silver tray containing a steaming Wedgwood teapot.
+He delicately balanced a silver tray containing a steaming Wedgwood teapot in his right hand.
 What now, I wondered?

 “Do you prefer milk or no milk?”